scateu/kalibrate-hackrf/README.md

 ## On Clocks

-The [USRP1](http://www.ettus.com/), similar to a number of devices, has a built-in [oscillator](http://en.wikipedia.org/wiki/Electronic_oscillator) which is only guaranteed accurate to within 20 parts per million (ppm).
+SDRs have a built-in [oscillator](http://en.wikipedia.org/wiki/Electronic_oscillator) which is only guaranteed accurate to within some range (for example, the USRP1 to 20 parts per million (ppm).
 (Although in practice the USRP oscillator is normally closer to 3ppm.)
 This is sufficient for a number of purposes, but not for others.
-Fortunately, the USRP also supports an external oscillator.
-For example, the [Clock Tamer](http://code.google.com/p/clock-tamer/), the [KSP 52MHz](http://kestrelsignalprocessing.mybigcommerce.com/products/52MHz-clock-generator.html) and the [FA-SY 1](http://www.box73.de/catalog/product_info.php?products_id=1869) are all accurate clocks that work well with the USRP.
+Some SDRs (including the HackRF and USRP) also support external oscillators.
+For example, the [Clock Tamer](http://code.google.com/p/clock-tamer/), the [KSP 52MHz](http://kestrelsignalprocessing.mybigcommerce.com/products/52MHz-clock-generator.html) and the [FA-SY 1](http://www.box73.de/catalog/product_info.php?products_id=1869) are all accurate clocks.

 Normally, these external clocks must be calibrated to ensure they are set as accurately as possible.
 An oscilloscope is probably the best way to determine